Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 small_victory: page, text
 --
-A month later, his juris retake came back with a solid 83% in green at the top.
+A month later, his civics retake came back with a solid 83% in green at the top.

 This time he had seen the pattern:
   Everyone is equal under the law.